jlink/how-to-specify-it/README.md

 more complicated checks the assertion style of most Java test libraries is also supported.

-> This test is written in the same form as most test cases worldwide: we apply the function under test (reverse) to known arguments (1,2,3), and then com- pare the result to a known expected value (3,2,1).
+> This test is written in the same form as most test cases worldwide: we apply the function under test (`reverse`) to known arguments (1,2,3), and then compare the result to a known expected value (3,2,1).
 Developers are practiced in coming up with these examples, and predicting expected results.
 But what happens when we try to write a property instead?

 ```java
 @Property